daphnitely/daphne-acting/index.md

 ### Speaking

-- **Speaker, CascadiaJS Conference** - CascadiaJS is a JavaScript and web conference in the Pacific Northwest.
-My fiance and I shared how we make cooking, laundry, & calendar management easier using NodeJS, Notion/Trello APIs and IoT. ["How we Automated our Relationship"](https://youtu.be/Zxe7bDZweoI?t=76) was both technical and had a comedic flair.
+- **Speaker, CascadiaJS Conference** - ["How we Automated our Relationship"](https://youtu.be/Zxe7bDZweoI?t=76) - A technical and comedic talk on how my fiancé and I maintain our relationship by automating cooking, laundry, and calendar using NodeJS, Notion/Trello APIs and IoT, in front 250+ attendees in both conferences.
 <div class="float-images">
   <img src="assets/images/superposition.jpg" alt="Daphne speaking on panel at Superposition" width="225" height="150">
 </div>

-- **Speaker, ACM Richard Tapia Conference** - Tapia Conference is a conference designed to promote diversity, connect ~2000 students, faculty, researchers, and professionals from all backgrounds.
-My co-speaker and I facilitated a workshop called ["Fueling Your Career With Coffee Chats"](https://tapiaconference.cmd-it.org/attend/presentation/?id=ind_pan115&sess=sess192) to break down the process of coffee chats for participants to approach it step-by-step.
+- **Speaker, ACM Richard Tapia Conference** -  ["Fueling Your Career With Coffee Chats"](https://tapiaconference.cmd-it.org/attend/presentation/?id=ind_pan115&sess=sess192) - Encouraged and taught 100+ underrepresented students to start networking in the tech industry.
-- **Panelist, Superposition IV** - Superposition IV is the largest 24-hour hackathon for high school and college women in the Bay Area, hosted at the Uber office.
-I spoke on a panel to 220+ students answering questions about my experiences and and sharing advice to inspire the next generation of women in tech.
+- **Panelist, Superposition IV** - Spoke on a panel to 220+ high school students at a hackathon answering questions about my experiences and sharing advice to inspire the next generation of women in tech.
+- **Panelist, Microsoft Higher Education Summit** - Spoke on a panel to 150+ educators and university recruiters my experience between internships and university and proposed changes to classroom curriculum and internship structures.
+- **Emcee, Computer Science Orientation panel** – Selected by university to host a panel discussion between 5 club presidents during first-week orientation to help first year students decide what clubs to join.
+- **Emcee, Diversity in Computer Science Panel** – Hosted a panel discussion between 5 industry professionals and led Q&A for underrepresented groups to ask about their experience as women in tech industry.

+### Workshop
+- **Speaker, Lyft** – Led an accessibility workshop to onboard my team to contribute to improving accessibility in our web app.
-- **Workshop Speaker, Hack the 6ix** - Hack the 6ix is Toronto’s largest summer hackathon.
-I planned and taught an [1-hour workshop](https://docs.google.com/presentation/d/13ctfuE2er8tIpMJBbsziaO-C1yIYmb5Gcf_QJ8IdyBA/edit?usp=sharing) to 50+ students on making an Android app using Kotlin, Coroutines, Retrofit.
-I demonstrated how to make a simple UI and make network calls to Google Maps API through live-coding.
+- **Speaker, Hack the 6ix** - Taught an (Android workshop)[https://docs.google.com/presentation/d/13ctfuE2er8tIpMJBbsziaO-C1yIYmb5Gcf_QJ8IdyBA/edit?usp=sharing] at Toronto’s largest summer hackathon to 50+ students on making an Android app using Kotlin, Coroutines, Retrofit, and Google Maps API through live-coding.
-- **Conference Panelist, Microsoft Higher Education Summit** - The Microsoft Higher Education Summit is a discussion on adapting curriculum, re-skilling and internships to the growing needs of tech.
-I was selected by Hootsuite to speak on a panel to 150+ attendees on the changes I'm hoping to see in classes and internships.
-I shared my views about imposter syndrome and people [tweeted](https://twitter.com/Kristin__Wilkes/status/1105197977830809600) about it!
+- **Speaker, Emerging Media Lab** – Taught an 3D-modelling workshop in Unity and Blender when working at an AR/VR lab.
+- **Volunteer - GIRLsmarts4tech** – Taught grade 7 girls building a simple website in JavaScript and HTML in a day camp.

 ### Projects

 ##### Co-founder, BobaBot _Sept 2020 - Apr 2021_

-- Came up with idea for a bubble tea machine startup for a class in a team of 6, contributing to business and marketing plans.
+- Came up with the idea for a bubble tea machine startup for a class in a team of 6, contributing to business and marketing plans.
 - Presented and won $5K in a pitching competition, participated in an incubator & received a 50-100k offer from an investor.

 ##### Founder and Co-president, UBC Women in CS _Sept 2019 - Apr 2020_